UOP Admission Requirements

 |Admission Standards||Very High|

-Can I get into UOP and can I get accepted?
+How hard is it to get into UOP and can I get accepted?
 The school has a 65% acceptance rate ranking it #63 in California for lowest rate of acceptance.
 Last year, 8,475 out of 13,064 applicants were admitted making UOP a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
 Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 36 percent.
 University of the Pacific typically accepts and attracts "B+" average high school students.
-Only 12% of those admitted chose to enroll in the school.
+Only 11% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|